laqme/koitieq/_kuna/02-concepts.md

 Sometimes, though, the meaning of a word or sentence hinges not just on the world it's said in and the words that came before it, but even on its speaker and their surroundings.
 A word like _súq_{:.t} or _naı_{:.t} doesn't mean much without the context of who it's said to, or when it's said.
 Such words are called **deictic**, and using deictic words is called **deixis**.

 Kuna models deixis as constituents "depending on the deictic state", the same way it models intensionality as constituents "depending on the world variable."
 Again we have special notation: placing a curved arrow before a type marks it as a function from deictic state to that type, and so something like ↪ <span class=int>◐</span> describes the type of _deictic_ propositions.

+## Event predicates

+To prepare us for the next chapter, it's worth getting familiar with the idea of an _event predicate_.
+Conceptually, this is a function that describes what kind of event something is, without yet situating it in time.

+Our example sentence promises the existence of a _Míala-singing-event_ in the future.
+The _event predicate_ we're dealing with is a function that has type <span class=int>✲&nbsp;›&nbsp;◐</span> and identifies or describes the event as such:

+> ⟦_suaq Míala_{:.t}⟧ = λ𝑤 λ𝑒&nbsp; 𝑒 is a Míala-singing-event in 𝑤

+It, too is intensional (depends on the world variable): this is what lets us tie events to a possible world that they might or might not happen in.